Bank of China Building, Shanghai: History

 No. 23, the Bund was previously the German Club.
 During World War I, the Chinese government declared war on Germany, and confiscated the German Club as enemy assets.
 At the end of World War I, the Bank of China purchased the property from the government for 630,000 silver yuan.

 In 1928, the Bank of China moved its headquarters from Beijing to Shanghai.
 The Bank of China purchased land in Jinkee Road (now Dianchi Road) and Yuenmingyuen Road (now Yuanmingyuan Road) in 1930 to house its headquarters.
 From then on, the Shanghai branch would each year set aside RMB 500,000 from its surplus, as the construction fund for a new headquarters building.
 In April 1934, the board of directors decided to construct an 18-floor building, for the office administration and operation of the Head Office and the Shanghai Branch, on the former German Club site.
 The estimated basic construction cost was 6 million silver yuan.

-A primary reason why the bank officials want to have the building in the Bund concession was according to Zhang Jia'ao, the then president of the Bank of China states because "Bank of China had endured hardship and thrived.
+A primary reason why the bank officials wanted to have the building in the Bund concession was according to Zhang Jia'ao, the then president of the Bank of China, because "Bank of China had endured hardship and thrived.
 Since its infrastructure had been reformed and it was strong enough to compete with those European and American banks on the Bund, it needed a new building, which could symbolize modernity, soundness and international credit."

 In the original design, this building had 34 floors and would be the highest in the Far East.
 Actually, the current foundation was still strong enough for a 34-floor building.
 However, Victor Sassoon insisted that "any house built next to my building is not allowed to be higher than the spire of the Sassoon House".
 The Municipal Council of the British concession refused to issue the construction permit with an excuse of "Chinese were poor in designing ability and the 34-story building would do harm to the foundations of the surrounding buildings".
 Finally, the Bank of China building was cut nearly half, with a top height 1 foot lower than the nearby Sassoon House.